qkafae/grow-a-fucking-garden/README.md

 This is Grow A Garden, but made more casual, and into a CLI (Command Line Interface)

 # Supported Devices 💻
-- OS: *MacOS Mavericks*, Windows 10 or later
+- OS: *MacOS High Sierra*, Windows 8.1 or later
 - Disk: Minimum 256mb of disk space
 - CPU: Any